phdata/archway/README.md

 ### Run The App (API-focused development)

 - Open the project in IntelliJ
-- Open `com.heimdali.Server` and click the green "play" button next to the `object` definition
+- Open `io.phdata.Server` and click the green "play" button next to the `object` definition
 - The first run won't work, because we need to change the newly created run configuration
 - Open the run configuration drop down and click "Edit Configurations..."
 - Select the "Server" configuration and enable "Include dependencies with 'Provided' scope"